 Remove the Insertion Needle

-Grip the edge of the sleeve and hold it against the repaired area remove the needle by pulling away while holding the sleeves secure against the tire.
-Do not twist the tool when removing.
+Grip the edge of the sleeve and hold it against the repaired area.
+Remove the needle by pulling away while holding the sleeve secure against the tire.
+Do not twist the tool when removing.Â

-The sleeve has allowed the safety seal to release from the needle leaving the repair now in place.
+The sleeve has allowed the safety seal to release from the needle, leaving the repair now in place.

 Trim Excess Plug/String